LolipopJ/LolipopJ.github.io/source/_posts/random-get-me-a-picture.md

   } else {
     bot.sendMessage(
       chatId,
       "Get random pixiv artwork failed.
-You may try to call it again later!"
+You may try to call it again later!", );
-    );
   }
 });